csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 The **TPC-W Web commerce benchmark** is an end-to-end benchmark that models Web sites having static content (primarily images) and dynamic content generated from a database.
 Caching of dynamic content is specifically permitted, since it is very useful for speeding up Web sites.
 The benchmark models an electronic bookstore, and like other TPC benchmarks, provides for different scale factors.
 The primary performance metrics are **Web interactions per second (WIPS)** and price per WIPS.
 However, the TPC-W benchmark is no longer in use.

-**24.3 Other Issues in Application Development**
+## 24.3 Other Issues in Application Development

 In this section, we discuss two issues in application development: testing of applications, and migration of applications.

-**24.3.1 Testing Applications**
+### 24.3.1 Testing Applications

 Testing of programs involves designing a **test suite**, that is, a collection of test cases.
 Testing is not a one-time process, since programs evolve continuously, and bugs may appear as an unintended consequence of a change in the program; such a bug is referred to as program **regression**.
 Thus, after every change to a program, the program must be tested again.
 It is usually infeasible to have a human perform tests after every change to a program.
 Instead, expected test outputs are stored with each test case in a test suite. **Regression testing** involves running the program on each test case in a test suite, and checking that the program generates the expected test output.

-**24.3 Other Issues in Application Development 1049**

 In the context of database applications, a test case consists of two parts: a database state, and an input to a specific interface of the application.